2015 Pushcart Nominees

 Photos may be submitted through the end of May.
 Color photos are preferred.
 Black and white photos are certainly accepted.

 The editor looks for artistic images and photos of original art work: drawings, paintings, sculpture, or other media.
 If the subject of the photo is not the photographer’s, the artist must supply a release form available via email from the editor.
 Art work on public display is usually exempt from this release as long as the work is part of a composition.
 Limit of 10 photos per individual.
 The editor reserves the right to solicit additional photos.

 The editor reserves the right to crop photos/images for content.
-Each photographer will receive a proof copy of his/her submission/s before publication.

 For accepted photos SCWW acquires one time rights, non-exclusive first Internet archival rights and first e-reader rights.
 Upon publication all other rights revert to the photographer.